usethesource/salix/README.md

 The important bit here is that the `view` function of the counter app is embedded twice, via the special `mapping.view` function (exported by `gui::HTML`).
 It takes as its first argument a function of type `Msg(Msg)` (i.e., a message transformer), and a view (of type `void(&T)`) as its second argument.
 In this case we provide the `counter1` and `counter2` constructors as message transformers.
 The function `mapping.view` now ensures that whenever a message is received that originates from the first counter it is wrapped in `counter1`.
 For instance, `inc()` will be wrapped as `counter1(inc())` and passed to `updateTwice` who will route it to `update` on `m.counter1`.
 Same for `counter2`.

 If we didn't use mapping here, the function `updateTwice` could directly interpret `inc()` and `dec()`, but it wouldn't know which counter model to update!
-Alternatively, however, you don't have to use mapping if you want two views *sharing* the same model.
+Alternatively, however, you shouldn't use mapping if you *want* two views sharing the same model.
 In this case, there's no need for advanced routing of messages, and the two `view` function can be simply called twice, on the same model.
 For instance, like this:

     void viewTwice(Model model) {
       div(() {